crazyscot/ljshred/README.md

 **NOTE:** If you are importing your content to another site, you should make sure that that import has finished before you run this tool.

+This program will take some time to run.
+LJ does not allow an account to make or update too many posts too quickly so there is a throttle-time option (default 3 seconds, which worked for me).
+With a small number of entries you can set it to 0.

+As the program runs you get a progress report.
+The --start-date option is provided so you can pick up where you left off if you encounter errors.

 ~~~~
 usage: ljshred.py [-h] [--cleartext_password] [--except-latest]
                   [--start-date YYYY-MM-DD] [--end-date YYYY-MM-DD]